ROCm/omniperf/docs/tutorial/includes/instructions-per-cycle-and-utilizations.rst

  Does nothing; it can be repeated in hardware up to eight times.

-Here we choose to use a no-op of:
+Here we choose to use the following no-op to make our point:

 .. code-block:: asm

    s_nop 0x0

-to make our point.
 Running this kernel through Omniperf yields:

 .. code-block:: shell-session